FerRacimo/CopenhagenTutorial/README.md

 This command will estimate the SFS for each population:
 ```
-for POP in LWK TSI PEL
+for POP in LWK TSI PEL CHB
 do
         echo $POP
         realSFS $POP.saf.idx -P 4 2> /dev/null > $POP.sfs